 by Jodi Schwen

 Hicle, Inc., organizers of large electric-assist bike expos in Europe, tied to bicycle tourism, brings back the E-bike Challenge Minneapolis.
 A place for consumers to test and compare electric bicycles on the huge indoor cycle track.
 In its inaugural event last year it was deemed a success with attendees of all ages and abilities test riding e-bikes.
-Now the second annual E-bike Challenge returns to the Minneapolis Convention Center on March 28–29, 2020.
+Now the E-bike Challenge returns to the Minneapolis Convention Center on April 2 & 3.

 What exactly is a pedal-assist bike or e-bike?